sapristi/timebox/Readme.md

         **<SUMMARY>**

         <MESSAGE>
+  post_ops:
+    compress:
+      command: [xz]
+      extension: xz
 ```

 Here you can see a configuration with a single backup.
  - It takes as input a postgres database.
+ - The database dump will be compressed using the `xz` command.
  - It has a single output, the local `/data/backups` folder.
  - Files will be kept for 30 days.
  - the file `.secrets` will be read to fetch sensitive values (`DB_PWD` and `DISCORD_BOT_TOKEN`)